piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

 For the simulations where the perturbation is set up progressively over 40Myr, the suffix `-prog` is added between the "perturbation type" and "oxygen feedback" suffixes.
-Those simulations were conducted in one run, without adapting the time-steps, so only the "\_1" output exist.
+Those simulations were conducted in one run, without adapting the time-steps, so only the "\_1" output exists.

-Additional simulations, presenting in the SI, where run.
+Additional simulations, presenting in the SI, were run.
 Their run name suffixes are:
 * `_cst-oceT`: run with fixed oceanic temperature
 * `_cst-CO2`: run with fixed CO2

-Finally, one simulation (carbonate sulfuric weathering) was conducted with accelerated oxygen cycle, sulfur cycle and DynSoil module, to obtain the multi-cycle steady-sate following the perturbation.
+Finally, one simulation (carbonate sulfuric weathering perturbation) was conducted with accelerated oxygen cycle, sulfur cycle and
+DynSoil module, to obtain the multi-cycle steady-sate following the perturbation.
 This run name has the suffix `-fast`, and no "\_1" ending.

 **Example of run name**:
 `geoclim_output.PyrW+50-Sil_Phyd-land-fdbk_2.nc`